Global Water SP250 Quick Release Water Sampler

 Stock 1AVAILABLE

-The water sampler operates using an external 12 volt DC power source that can supply at least 2 A continuous.
-The variable speed motor is reversible and can draw water samples at a wide range of speed.
-A power cord, 10 ft (3.05 m) long, is included with each quick release water sampler.
+The water sampler operates using an external 12-volt DC power source that can supply at least 2 A continuously.
+The variable-speed motor is reversible and can draw water samples at a wide range of speeds.
+Each quick-release water sampler includes a power cord 10 ft (3.05 m) long.
 The power cord is fitted with alligator clips for easy connection to most 12-volt DC batteries, including car batteries or small 12V, 5 AH gel cells.

-To provide high sample integrity, the water sample only contacts the norprene and polyethylene tubing.
-The tubing is easily cleaned or replaced.
+To provide high sample integrity, the water sample only contacts the norprene and polyethylene tubing, which is easily cleaned or replaced.
 The Masterflex easy load design and adjustable tubing retention system allow for multiple tubing sizes and for changing the tubing without removing the pump head from the drive.
-To avoid cross contamination or lengthy decontamination procedures simply change the inexpensive tubing between samples.
+To avoid cross-contamination or lengthy decontamination procedures, simply change the inexpensive tubing between samples.

 • (1) SP250 Quick Release Water Sampler